nadyja/echo-adjusted-cleavage/README.md

-# echo-adjusted-clevage
+# echo-adjusted-cleavage

-Software protecting the decency of a victorian ball gown
+Software protecting the decency of a victorian ball gown.

 <img src="./schema.png" width="300">
-*Connection Schema*